zenml-io/zenml/docs/book/getting-started/deploying-zenml/docker.md

     AWS access key ID that has access to the AWS Secrets Manager service that you want to use.
 If you are using an IAM role attached to an EKS cluster to authenticate, you can omit this variable.
+    NOTE: this is the same as setting the `AWS_ACCESS_KEY_ID` environment variable.

 - **ZENML_SECRETS_STORE_AWS_SECRET_ACCESS_KEY**:
     The AWS secret access key to use for authentication.
 This must be set to a valid AWS secret access key that has access to the AWS Secrets Manager service that you want to use.
 If you are using an IAM role attached to an EKS cluster to authenticate, you can omit this variable.
+    NOTE: this is the same as setting the `AWS_SECRET_ACCESS_KEY` environment variable.

 - **ZENML_SECRETS_STORE_AWS_SESSION_TOKEN**:
     Optional AWS session token to use for authentication.
+    NOTE: this is the same as setting the `AWS_SESSION_TOKEN` environment variable.

 - **ZENML_SECRETS_STORE_SECRET_LIST_REFRESH_TIMEOUT**:
     The AWS Secrets Manager has a known issue where it does not immediately